Voiced by Amazon Polly

 WRITTEN BY Bhanu Prakash K

-K Bhanu Prakash is working as a Research Associate in CloudThat.
+K Bhanu Prakash is working as a Subject Matter Expert in CloudThat.
 He is proficient in Managing and configuring AWS Infrastructure as well as on Kubernetes and DevOps tools like Terraform, ansible, Jenkins, and Git.
 He is very keen on learning new technologies and publishing blogs for the tech community.